arfc/moltres/CONTRIBUTING.md

 frustrating, but please act rationally, discuss the issues on the GitHub space made for your pull request, consult the
 [style guide](http://moltres.github.com/devdoc/style_guide.html),
-email the developer listhost for further advice, and make changes to your topic branch accordingly.
+email the develer listhost for further advice, and make changes to your topic branch accordingly.
 The pull request will be updated with those changes when you push them to your fork.
 When you think your request is ready for another review, you can reopen the review yourself